blues/app-accelerators/51-rooftop-hvac-predictive-maintenance/README.md

 ### Retry and error handling

 - The first Notecard transaction uses [`sendRequestWithRetry(req, 10)`](https://dev.blues.io/tools-and-sdks/arduino-library/) to paper over the cold-boot I²C race that the `note-arduino` library docs warn about.
+- Sensor reads returning `NaN` (unplugged probe, ADC rail pegged) are excluded from summary averages on a per-metric basis — each metric carries its own valid-sample counter so a single bad SDP810 read doesn't bias the thermistor averages.
+If a metric has zero valid samples in the window, the summary emits `-9999` as a sentinel rather than a misleading zero.
-- Sensor reads returning `NaN` (unplugged probe, ADC rail pegged) are excluded from summary averages; the compressor-on branch also guards against evaluating delta-T when the unit is not actually cooling, so a perfectly-fine RTU idling overnight doesn't page anyone.
+- The compressor-on branch also guards against evaluating delta-T when the unit is not actually cooling, so a perfectly-fine RTU idling overnight doesn't page anyone.
+- Env var changes to `summary_interval_min` re-apply `hub.set` on the next wake, so the Notecard's outbound cellular cadence stays in sync with local summary cadence rather than drifting apart.
 - Alert de-duplication via `ALERT_COOLDOWN_SEC` (30 min) prevents a slow-drifting sensor from paging the on-call every single sample — one alert per 30 minutes per failure mode is plenty.

 ### Key code snippet 1: template definition